A classic sweet and savory Inihaw na Liempo (Grilled Pork Belly) typically grilled over charcoal, but can also be conveniently prepared in the oven.

 - Pork belly slices: You want a good fat-to-meat ratio, with or without the skin.
 If you can, buy them boneless and ideally no thicker than ½ inch.

-- Lemon juice: You can also use calamansi (or kalamansi); This citrus fruit is quite sour, like a cross between a lime and sour orange.
+- Lemon juice: Use calamansi, if available, for a more authentic flavor; this citrus fruit is quite sour, like a cross between a lime and sour orange.
+Lemon is the closest substitute.

 - Banana ketchup: This condiment or cooking ingredient is primarily made of bananas.
 It is sweeter and less tangy than tomato ketchup, which you can use instead.
 Besides imparting a reddish color, the acidity helps tenderize the meat.